wfink/infinispan.playground.encoding/README.md

 7. Cache with Java Objects

     The JavaObjectCache will use the application/x-java-object encoding.
-    To be able to use it the server must have the configuratino for serialization white-list and the Java class added to server/lib (ATM only ./lib works!!)
+    To be able to use it the server must have the configuration for serialization white-list and the Java class added to server/lib (ATM only ./lib works!!)
     Copy the Domain/target/Encoding-Domain.jar to the server lib directory.
     Change the server/conf/infinispan.xml and add the following to the <cache-container>